 Board certifications: In Canada, most rhinoplasty surgeons are board-certified in either facial plastic surgery or otolaryngology (head and neck surgery).
 Rhinoplasty often involves both cosmetic and functional enhancements, so it’s ideal to choose a surgeon who has both certifications, such as Dr. Rival.
 Learn more about his credentials.

 Experience: Although board certification is important, it does not necessarily mean a surgeon has rhinoplasty experience; in fact, many board-certified surgeons have little or no actual experience performing rhinoplasty.
-Be sure to choose a surgeon who has performed a significant number of rhinoplasty procedures for a variety of concerns and continues to perform the procedure regularly.
+Be sure to choose a surgeon who has performed a significant number of rhinoplasty procedures for a variety of concerns and continues to regularly perform the procedure.

 Results: Surgeons who have extensive rhinoplasty experience will have a sizable portfolio of before-and-after patient photos taken from multiple angles, not just the profile.
 By looking at these photos, you can see the actual improvements made by the surgeon and how he or she addressed various concerns.